PyHP-pph/PyHP_pph/README.md

 # PyHP++#

+PyHP++# is a programming language originally created by Redditor u/DarkJarris and named by u/alexbuzzbee.
+The community started as the subreddit r/PyHP_pph, specifications were made, and users from r/ProgrammerHumor flocked to the sub.
+In June 2017, the PyHP++# GitHub repository was made to allow everyone to easiy contribute.
 PyHP++# is both interpreted and compiled with a Compiled Interpreter-Compiler (CIC).
 The standard is currently under development by the the Language Deterioration Committee.

 This repository is currently serving as a specification document for the language.
 Once the standard is finished, ratified, and certified by the Committee, development will commence on creating a compiled interpreter-compiler for the language.